History of Sportsmen’s

 In the coming years they sold the business, got it back again, and then went on to open locations in Winsted and Litchfield as ‘Sportsmen’s of Litchfield’.

 What many people don’t realize, is that Sportsmen’s is a wholesale team dealer.
-We outfit public and private schools, colleges and universities, corporations, and little leagues with everything from uniforms to full gymnasium installations.
+We outfit public and private schools, colleges and universities, corporations, soccer and lacrosse clubs, and little leagues with everything from uniforms to full gymnasium and field installations.

 In order to focus more on the wholesale aspect of the business, retail was paired down to one location, Litchfield.
 While at the Litchfield location, the retail store was a great compliment to the thriving wholesale business, carrying everything one might need to play just about any sport.

 When we purchased the building and moved the business to Bantam in 2011, we knew retail needed a face-lift.
 We paired down our team sport offering, realizing we couldn’t compete with the selections offered on-line and in the big box stores, and grew the outdoor lifestyle vision we had for the shop.

 In the summer of 2022 we made the difficult decision to move away from retail so that we may focus our efforts on the teams sales division of the business.